 Malcolm, tipped by Betty, begins to investigate reports in the New York Post that Muhammad himself may have fathered illegitimate children with at least two unmarried women who served on his office staff.
 Malcolm talks to the women who confirm the reports and have been ostracized within the Nation.
 Malcolm privately confronts Muhammad who claims that, because he himself never married, that he must father his progeny any way he can.
 Baines also tries to justify Muhammad's philandering by recounting the stories of both Noah (a drunk) and Solomon (who had many wives).
 Malcolm is not convinced and loses much of his stature and faith in the Nation of Islam.

 In November 1963, Malcolm's candid and brutally truthful reputation is further damaged when, following the assassination of President John F. Kennedy, publicly states that the president's death was an example of the historical violence of the white race and the United States itself, referring to the incident as an example of "the chickens coming home to roost."
-The remark is quickly misconstrued in American newspapers and Muhammad, who appears to be in poor health, suspends Malcolm's duties as the Nation of Islam's spokesperson for 90 days.
+The remark is quickly misconstrued in American newspapers, prompting anger from both the black and white establishments.
+Muhammad, who appears to be in poor health, decides to sideline Malcolm by informing him that his duties as the Nation of Islam's spokesperson are suspended for 90 days.
+Malcolm is enraged by what he sees as a clear case of betrayal by both Elijah Muhammad and the Nation of Islam, but he none the less accepts and submits to the punishment.

-Malcolm decides to complete a "hajj", a holy journey of self-discovery to the Middle East and Mecca in Saudi Arabia, required of all Muslims if they are able.
+In early 1964, during his suspension, Malcolm decides to complete a "hajj", a holy journey of self-discovery to the Middle East and Mecca in Saudi Arabia, required of all Muslims if they are able.
 He tours the ancient pyramids at Giza, knowing that he's being tailed by two men he assumes are CIA agents.
-Arriving in Mecca, he participates in the Muslim ritual of the seven circuits around the Kaaba, drinking from the Well of Zamzam and kissing the Black Stone.
+Arriving in Mecca, he participates in the Muslim ritual of the seven circuits around the Kaaba, drinks from the Well of Zamzam and kisses the Black Stone.
 He also realizes that Islam is not limited to people of Arab, Middle Eastern or African descent, but the many people in his pilgrimage include many Caucasian whites, mixed race people and Asians as well.
 Malcolm willingly eats and prays with them.
 The hajj changes Malcolm's outlook and he experiences a spiritual re-awakening, realizing that exclusion of races other than African-Americans from Islam cannot accomplish anything.

 One night in February 1965, two firebombs are thrown at Malcolm's house and he gives a public statement to a television news crew that if he'd actually seen the bombers himself, he'd have opened fire on them in the street.

-The story ends with the same eulogy delivered by Ossie Davis at Malcolm's memorial services over a montage of film and photographs of the real Malcolm.
+The story ends with Martin Luther King's weary statement on Malcolm's death and the violence that caused it.
+The same eulogy delivered by Ossie Davis at Malcolm's memorial services plays over a montage of film and photographs of the real Malcolm.
 Footage of Nelson Mandela (recently released from prison after 30 years) speaking to a South African grade school class is also shown.
 The final shot is of Malcolm himself shouting "By any means necessary."